Chart Color Schemes

 Shepparton - North's population is slightly younger than the national pattern

-The median age in Shepparton-North as of 2021 was 37 years, which is lower than the Rest of Vic.'s average of 43 and close to the national average of 38.
-The age profile showed that those aged 25-34 were prominent at 14.8%, while those aged 65-74 were smaller at 9.3%.
-Between 2021 and the present, the 35-44 age group grew from 12.4% to 13.7% of the population, and the 25-34 cohort increased from 13.6% to 14.8%.
-Conversely, the 45-54 cohort declined from 12.2% to 11.0%, and the 55-64 group dropped from 12.2% to 11.2%.
-Looking ahead to 2041, demographic projections show significant shifts in Shepparton-North's age structure, with the 25-34 age cohort projected to rise substantially by 2,746 people (90%) from 3,067 to 5,814.
+The median age in Shepparton-North as of 2021 was 37 years, significantly lower than Rest of Vic.'s average of 43 and close to the national average of 38.
+The population aged 25-34 was particularly prominent at 14.8%, while those aged 65-74 were comparatively smaller at 9.3%.
+Between 2021 and present, the 35-44 age group grew from 12.4% to 13.7%, and the 25-34 cohort increased from 13.6% to 14.8%.
+Conversely, the 45-54 age group declined from 12.2% to 11.0%, and the 55-64 group dropped from 12.2% to 11.2%.
+By 2041, demographic projections indicate significant shifts in Shepparton-North's age structure, with the 25-34 cohort projected to rise substantially by 2,723 people (88%), reaching a total of 5,814.